 Already Moses and Ezekiel gave instructions on salting of the offerings.
 Eze 43:24 And you shall bring them before Jehovah, and the priests shall throw salt on them, and they shall offer them for a burnt offering to Jehovah.

 – However, we are talking about salting every human being.
 Every!
-Mark said “For everyone will be salted with fire…” (9:49) The salting of man cannot be concrete, it is clear.
+Mark said, “For everyone will be salted with fire…” (9:49) The salting of man cannot be concrete, it is clear.
 When the sacrificial offering is salted, salting gives the meat a taste and lastingness.
-However, the meat was sacrificed immediately after slaughter, so the salting of the meat sac is certainly not meant to preserbe the meat.
-Salting with fire is to a large extent metaphore of fire as well as is cleansing with fire.
+However, the meat was sacrificed immediately after slaughter, so the salting of the meat sac is certainly not meant to preserve the meat.
+Salting with fire is to a large extent metaphor of fire as well as is cleansing with fire.
 Maybe together they describe bringing man worthy to God for eternal time.

 When every human being has to be salted with fire, is not every person also refined in fire?